clause-bielefeld/clause-bielefeld.github.io/students.md

 permalink: /students/
 ---

 These are bachelor and master theses that are currently running or have been recently completed.
+Please also take note of our available supervisors and their respective topics of interest.
 Feel free to contact us if you are interested in doing a project or thesis on NLP/Computational Linguistics!

 <br/><br/>